joshhager04/Agario/README.md

 ## Contributing
 Just make a pull request or make your own copy

-## Things that I dont want you to copy (copying it to your own file or fork)
+## Things that I don't want you to copy (copying it to your own file or fork)
 1. No-Lag antibot measures
 2. OP
 3. Minions